<

 The Julie Basham Trophy is for the fastest time by a female in a recreation canoe or kayak.

-In addition to the above categories, the boat turning in the fastest time of all persons in
+In addition to the above categories, the Recreational boat turning in the fastest time of all persons in

-Junior (under age 18), Junior/Adult (one under age 18 and one age 18 or older), Master (age 40-49),
+Junior (under age 18), Junior/Adult (one under age 18 and one age 18 or older)

-win a trophy.
+0 or older) age classes, win a trophy.

 As examples: